tranquilitybase-io/tb-activator-gft-base/README.md

 * helloworld
 * actvator-base

 Please see packages link in this repo to get more information related above packages.

+## Installation: Deploying Base Activator (Using Source Code)

 We recommend to use the packages than the source code to install base activator but in case you want to use the source code, you need to have terraform installed and project and service accounts have already been created.

 After that please follow the following steps: